Tyk Multi Data Center Bridge

 Distributed API gateways

-This distributed architecture, however, introduces challenges for you in terms of managing the configuration, synchronisation and resilience of the Gateways in each data centre.
+This distributed architecture, however, introduces challenges for you in terms of managing the configuration, synchronisation and resilience of the Gateways in each data center.

-• How do you configure each of the Tyk API Gateways to ensure that a user can access only their authorised APIs, but from any location?
+• How do you configure each of the Tyk API Gateways to ensure that a user can access only their authorized APIs, but from any location?

 • How can you ensure that the correct APIs are deployed to the right Gateways - and kept current as they are updated?